MarieGotthardt/the-delight-dispatch/README.md

 # The Delight Dispatch ☀️🗞️
 The Delight Dispatch uses a news API and transformer models for sentiment analysis to deliver positive news everyday!

-Demo on Hugging Face [Delight News: The Delight Dispatch](https://huggingface.co/spaces/DelightNews/the-delight-dispatch-demo)
+Demo on Hugging Face: [DelightNews/the-delight-dispatch-demo](https://huggingface.co/spaces/DelightNews/the-delight-dispatch-demo)

 ## Application Overview
 In this project, we created a severless ML system for displaying positive news each day.
 Our system consists of three components:
-A feature pipeline for preparing the data and inserting it into a feature group An inference pipeline for determining the most positive article every day A user interface for displaying the most positive article of the day as well as historical sentiment data of the retrieved news articles
+- A feature pipeline for requesting and preparing news article data and inserting it into a feature group
+- An inference pipeline for determining the most positive article everyday and creating the images displayed in the UI
+- A user interface for displaying the most positive article of the day as well as historical sentiment data of the retrieved news articles
-To retrieve news articles daily, we used the newsdata.io API.

 In the following sections, we explain our data and the different components of our system in more detail.

 ## Data
-For this project, we retrieved articles written in English from different newspapers and from different countries (Great Britain, US, Australia, New Zealand, Canada, and Ireland) using the [newsdata.io API](https://newsdata.io/).
+For this project, we retrieved articles everyday written in English from different newspapers and from different countries (Great Britain, US, Australia, New Zealand, Canada, and Ireland) using the [newsdata.io API](https://newsdata.io/).
 The API returns the following attributes for each requested article:
 *'article_id', 'title', 'link', 'keywords', 'creator', 'video_url', 'description', 'content', 'pubDate', 'image_url', 'source_id', 'source_priority', 'country', 'category', 'language', 'ai_tag', 'sentiment', 'sentiment_stats'*.